azyablov/crafting_srl_zabbix_template/README.md

 ![Template items][items_under_template]

 In this particular case admin state of LLDP protocol supposed to be monitored.
-More detailed documentatino about JSON RPC methods can be found in [System Management Guide](https://infocenter.nokia.com/public/SRLINUX216R1A/index.jsp?topic=%2Fcom.srlinux.sysmgmt%2Fhtml%2Fjson-interface.html&cp=10_4_4_0&anchor=lindapra5iwesiyjns0).
+More detailed documentation about JSON RPC methods can be found in [System Management Guide](https://infocenter.nokia.com/public/SRLINUX216R1A/index.jsp?topic=%2Fcom.srlinux.sysmgmt%2Fhtml%2Fjson-interface.html&cp=10_4_4_0&anchor=lindapra5iwesiyjns0).
-HTTP method is POST and the following JSON is used to retrive LLDP info from state datastore.
+HTTP method is POST and the following JSON is used to retrieve LLDP info from state datastore.
 ```json
 {
   "jsonrpc": "2.0",